Accidental American Taxes: Compliance & IRS Rules

 Penalties & Risks for Non-Compliance

-Ignoring US tax obligations carries steep risks.
+Failing to fulfill US tax obligations carries significant risks.
 Penalties include:

 How Likely Am I to Be Audited?

-• Have you received a notice from your non-US bank asking you to provide your US social security number or to certify your US citizenship status?
+- Have you received a notice from your non-US bank requesting that you provide your US Social Security number or certify your US citizenship status?

-If you check any of these boxes, your audit risk rises — act now to reduce the risk.
+If you select any of these boxes, your audit risk increases — act now to mitigate the risk.

 How to Reduce Accidental American Tax Liability